Hakimbek/my-spring-boot-notes/2_Project_Components/Spring_Boot_Starter/Actuator/README.md

 Spring Boot Actuator provides dimensional metrics by integrating with the micrometer.
 The micrometer is integrated into Spring Boot.
 It is the instrumentation library powering the delivery of application metrics from Spring.
 It provides vendor-neutral interfaces for timers, gauges, counters, distribution summaries and long task timers with a dimensional data model.

 ### Audit
-Spring Boot provides a flexible audit framework that publishes events to an AuditEventRepository.
-It automatically publishes the authentication events if spring-security is in execution.
+Spring Boot provides a flexible audit framework that publishes events to an **AuditEventRepository**.
+It automatically publishes the authentication events if **spring-security** is in execution.

 ### Enabling Spring Boot Actuator
 We can enable actuator by injecting the dependency spring-boot-starter-actuator in the pom.xml file.